-In June 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2011-05 "Comprehensive Income (Topic 220): Presentation of Comprehensive Income" ("ASU No. 2011-05").
-Under ASU No. 2011-5, an entity has the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-Regardless of which option is selected, an entity is required to present each component of net income along with total net income, each component of other comprehensive income as part of the statement of changes in stockholders' equity.
-ASU No. 2011-5 was adopted by the Company at the beginning of the current fiscal year, and affects only the presentation of financial statements and has no financial impact on the Company's Consolidated Financial Statements.
+In June 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2011-05 Comprehensive Income (Topic 220): Presentation of Comprehensive Income ("ASU No. 2011-05").
+Under ASU No. 2011-05, an entity has the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
+Regardless of which option is selected, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
+ASU No. 2011-05 eliminates the option (previously utilized by the Company) to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
+ASU No. 2011-05 was adopted by the Company at the beginning of the current fiscal year, and affects only the presentation of financial statements.

-In September 2011, the FASB issued ASU No. 2011-08, Testing Goodwill for Impairment" ("ASU No. 2011-08"), which is intended to reduce the complexity and costs to test goodwill for impairment.
+In September 2011, the FASB issued ASU No. 2011-08, Testing Goodwill for Impairment ("ASU No. 2011-08"), which is intended to reduce the complexity and costs to test goodwill for impairment.
 The amendment allows an entity the option to make a qualitative evaluation about the likelihood of goodwill impairment to determine whether it is necessary to perform the two-step quantitative goodwill impairment test.
 An entity will no longer be required to calculate the fair value of a reporting unit unless the entity determines, based on its qualitative assessment, that it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
 ASU No. 2011-08 also expands upon the examples of events and circumstances that an entity should consider between annual impairment tests in determining whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-The amendment tests performed by the Company in the fourth quarter of the fiscal year ended April 30, 2012.
+The amendment became effective for annual and interim goodwill impairment tests performed by the Company in the fourth quarter of the fiscal year ended April 30, 2012.
 The adoption of ASU 2011-08 did not have a material impact on its consolidated financial statements.

 In February 2013, the FASB issued Accounting Standard Update No. 2013-02, Other Comprehensive Income.
 The amendments require an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
-In addition, an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income by the respective line items of net income but only if the amount reclassified is required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP that provide additional detail about those amounts.
+In addition, an entity is required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income by the respective line items of net income but only if the amount reclassified is required under U.S. GAAP to be reclassified to net income in its entirety in the same reporting period.
+For other amounts that are not required under U.S. GAAP to be reclassified in their entirety to net income, an entity is required to cross-reference to other disclosures required under U.S. GAAP that provide additional detail about those amounts.
 This ASU is effective for periods beginning after December 15, 2012.
 The Company does not expect adoption of ASU 2013-02 to have a material effect on its financial statements.